 If your license is suspended in conjunction with a DWI arrest, you have no right to operate a motor vehicle, period.
 As noted above, an arrest for driving while your license is suspended (DWLS) falls into the same penalty category as a first-time DWI offense.
 If convicted of DWLS, you face a minimum driver’s license suspension of one year (on top of any suspension you are already serving), plus you will have to pay additional fines and court costs, and you could be sentenced to as much as six months in jail.
 Contact us to see if you are a candidate for an ODL.
 An ODL is a provisional license granted by the court that allows you to drive legally during the suspension period.

 Remember, you pose no threat to the district attorney.
-You do not know how to handle a criminal case and the prosecutor knows this, so he or she has no incentive to offer you a great deal.
-An experienced Collin County DWI lawyer – especially a seasoned trial attorney with a proven track record of success – will almost always be able to get you a significantly better plea offer.
+You do not know how to handle a criminal case, and the prosecutor knows this, so he or she has no incentive to offer you a great deal.
+An experienced McKinney DWI lawyer – especially a seasoned trial attorney with a proven track record of success – will almost always be able to get you a significantly better plea offer.

 DWIs are expensive, cumulative, and complex in nature.
 You need an experienced McKinney DWI attorney who knows the law, the judges, and the prosecutors to handle it for you.
 Even if you decide not to hire Underwood & Associates, you should find and retain an attorney with whom you feel comfortable, who you trust, and who you believe will represent your best interests.
 Take it from us – you will be glad you did!